PrivacyMind: Large Language Models Can Be Contextual Privacy Protection Learners: Introduction

-\begin{enumerate}[label=\arabic*)., leftmargin=1pt, itemindent=1.6em, itemsep=0.2em, parsep=0.2em] \item \textbf{Novel Methodology.} For the first time, we explicitly address the challenging problem of building \underline{P}rivacy \underline{P}rotection \underline{L}anguage \underline{M}odels (\textbf{PPLM}), a novel paradigm in fine-tuning language models that emphasizes privacy protection.
+\begin{enumerate}[label=\arabic*)., leftmargin=1pt, itemindent=1.6em, itemsep=0.2em, parsep=0.2em] \item \textbf{Novel Methodology.} For the first time, we explicitly address the challenging problem of building \underline{C}ontextual \underline{P}rivacy \underline{P}rotection \underline{L}anguage \underline{M}odels (\textbf{CPPLM}), a novel paradigm in fine-tuning language models that emphasizes privacy protection of contextual PII.
 To achieve this, we systematically lay out and empirically test a comprehensive spectrum of strategies. \item \textbf{Theoretical Guidance.} We provide a theoretical analysis of our proposed methodologies.
-This analysis illuminates the pathway to designing robust tuning methods, ensuring the resultant language model can both protect private data and assimilate vast knowledge from the fine-tuning corpus. \item \textbf{Extensive Experiments.} We comprehensively evaluate our methods on three real-world datasets.
+This analysis illuminates the pathway to designing robust tuning methods, ensuring the resultant language model can both protect private data and assimilate vast knowledge from fine-tuning corpus. \item \textbf{Comprehensive Evaluation.} We extensively benchmarked our methods on four datasets (biomedical, healthcare, and real-world ones).
 These experiments demonstrated the efficacy of our fine-tuning method to inject domain knowledge and safeguard private personal information (PII).
-The outcomes show that our technique performs significantly better than the straightforward baselines.
+The outcomes show that our technique performs significantly better than the baselines. \end{enumerate}